-A huge part of why I trained here was I wanted to be able to, if my bike ever got sat down, be able to pick it up, or be able to actually handle it and not be intimidated by the bike.
+A huge part of why I trained here was I wanted to be able to, if my bike ever got sat down, to pick it up, or be able to actually handle it and not be intimidated by the bike.

 So, the first time riding it was just amazing.
-That first time I thought ‘woah it goes so fast!’
-And now I don’t really feel like that anymore.
+That first time I thought ‘Woah it goes so fast!’ and now I don’t really feel like that anymore.
 I’m already looking for a bigger engine.

 I think Laithe is pretty much a hero to all trans guys.
 He breaks boundaries.

-The huge thing is, he’s very inspiring because us fellow trans guys are all really proud of anyone that can not only achieve the physique that he has, but it makes us feel like we can do it to.
+The huge thing is, he’s very inspiring because us fellow trans guys are all really proud of anyone that can not only achieve the physique that he has, but it makes us feel like we can do it too.